 Art & History tours are scheduled from Tuesdays through Thursdays beginning at 9am, 930am or 10 am.

 General Tour Information

-- Tours must be scheduled three weeks in advance by calling the Youth Programs Department at (831) 429-1964 x 7020 or email@example.com.
+- Tours must be scheduled three weeks in advance by requesting a tour online, calling the School Programs Department at (831) 429-1964 x 7020 or emailing firstname.lastname@example.org.

 Our mission at the Santa Cruz Museum of Art & History is to ignite shared experiences and unexpected connections.
 We accomplish this mission when we bring people together around art and history through dynamic exhibitions, events, partnerships, and programs.
 The heart of this mission is rooted in building bonds between people who share experiences, and bridges between people who make unexpected connections.
 When we build social bonds and bridges, we build social capital.
 We build community.

 We strongly believe in including young people as meaningful contributors to community building.
 Communities are not built by architects or city planners.
 Communities are built upon connections with one another, positive relationships, and a sense of belonging.

 When students become involved in the design, creation, and exploration of a place, they develop a vested interest in using and improving it.
 We hope that our school program can inspire youth to feel a sense of ownership, responsibility, and connection both at the MAH and throughout our County.